itratfazal-ioer/Urban-Structure-and-Policy/TrainingData_buildingClassification/Building_Typology.md

 The training data was producted focusing on a defined set of building typologies.
 These typologies represent patterns and characteristics observed in various urban and rural settings in context to Germany.

-The following table summarizes the selected building typologies used for training data production:
+The following table summarizes the selected building typologies used for training data production.
+Click the links for description of each typology followed by an example map.

 | Sr. No. | Typology                                                                 | Type | Code    |